Dyrudis/vlr-guessr/README.md

 ## Usage

 1. Choose a game mode from the main menu.
-2. Listen to the sound (finisher or kill) and try to identify the correct skin bundle.
+2. Listen to the sound (ace or theme) and try to identify the correct skin bundle or map.
-3. Use the search bar to filter bundles by name.
+3. Use the search bar to filter by name.
-4. Click on a bundle to make your guess.
+4. Click on any card to make your guess.
 5. Win or lose, try again and improve your score!

 ## Development